 Tarik Hasan, Senior IT Operations Manager

-My favourite part of working at Plan International UK is the people who I work with - I am so fortunate to be working in such a supportive environment and to get to interact with such inspiring and passionate colleagues every day.
+My highlight of working at Plan International UK is the people who I get to work with - I am so fortunate to be working in such a supportive environment and to get to interact with such inspiring and passionate colleagues every day.”

 Sian Dempster, Individual Giving Unit Coordinator